| About Tapped In®From 1997-2013, Tapped In was the online workplace of an international community of

 in thousands of user-created spaces that contain threaded discussions, shared files and URLs,

 text chats, an event calendar, and other tools to support collaborative work.
+From its beginnings in 1997

 as an NSF-funded research project to support online teacher